 There is a mountain of other issues that may also factor in like finances, family, jobs, lost desire, unmet expectations, weather, fires, etc. Simply put, there are a lot of things working against you and your hike.

 What does matter and where should you spend your energy?

 Training is where you need to spend your time and energy.
 Your fitness level determines your body’s ability to manage the physical stress.
 Of course, being strong mentally will also be a key factor in your success.

 Most hikers suffer their injuries in the first 25% of the trail, taking weeks off the trail to heal if they get back at all.
 That tells you everything you need to know about how important being physically prepared is.
-The current completion rate is low at best, with lots of hikers suffering trail ending injuries by mile 500 or quiting for other reasons.
+The current completion rate is not fully known, but loads of hikers suffering trail ending injuries by mile 500 or quiting for other reasons.